 SA Objective Option 1 Option 2 Option 3 To avoid damage to designated sites and species (including UK and Local BAP Priority Habitat and Species) and enhance biodiversity and geodiversity across the District No significant impact Identified No significant impact Identified No significant impact Identified X × to provide decent and affordable homes that meet local needs No significant impact Identified Would increase the initial cost of new housing.
-Temporary impact on all sites ahead of implementation of building regulations to deliver more energy efficient homes.
 Impacts are likely to be negative , but of uncertain magnitude.
-Would increase the initial cost of new housing.
-Temporary impact on all sites ahead of implementation of building regulations to deliver more energy efficient homes.
+Would increase the initial cost of new housing on some sites.
 Impacts are likely to be negative , but of uncertain magnitude.

-V VV VV to improve the health and well- being of the population Will help support affordable warmth by reducing energy needs and costs in new homes.
-Impacts would be positive of moderate to major significance, with benefits becoming greater in the long term as all new homes to be carbon neutral by 2016 Increased energy efficiency standards would improve affordable warmth by reducing energy needs and costs in new homes.
-Impacts would be positive of moderate to major significance and temporary as changes to building regulations require all new homes to be carbon neutral by 2016 and commercial premises by 2019 Increased energy efficiency standards would improve affordable warmth across a limited number of sites by reducing energy needs and costs in new homes.
-Impacts would be temporary, positive of moderate to major significance. to improve community safety and reduce crime and fear of crime No significant impact identified No significant impact identified No significant impact identified to improve educational achievement and improve the District's skills base No significant impact identified No significant impact identified No significant impact identified V V V to promote social inclusion and reduce inequalities associated with deprivation across the District Improved efficiency standards delivered through building regulations should reduce energy and water usage and hence costs in new homes.
-Impacts would be positive and of moderate significance Temporary and slightly enhanced positive impact of moderate significance on all sites ahead of implementation of building regulations to deliver more energy efficient homes.
-Temporary and slightly enhanced positive impact of moderate significance on all sites ahead of implementation of building regulations to deliver more energy efficient homes.
+V VV VV to improve the health and well- being of the population Could help support affordable warmth by reducing energy usage and costs in new homes compared to historic housing stock as a result of changesto building regulations in 2006, 2010 and 2013.
+Increased housing standards could improve affordable warmth by reducing energy needs and costs in new homes.
+Impacts would be positive of moderate to major significance Increased housing standards could improve affordable warmth across a limited number of sites by reducing energy needs and costs in new homes.
+Impacts would be positive and of moderate to major significance. to improve community safety and reduce crime and fear of crime No significant impact identified No significant impact identified No significant impact identified to improve educational achievement and improve the District's skills base No significant impact identified No significant impact identified No significant impact identified V V V to promote social inclusion and reduce inequalities associated with deprivation across the District Improved efficiency standards delivered through building regulations should reduce energy and water usage and hence costs in new homes.
+Impacts would be positive and of minor significance This option could improve the quality sustainability of new homes an although given the limited scope to improve standards (ie access, water efficency etc) effects would be limited.
+Impacts would be positive and of moderate significance This option could improve the quality sustainability of new homes an although given the limited scope to improve standards (ie access, water efficency etc) effects would be limited.
+Impacts would be positive and of moderate significance